HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf220.md

 ### Web Content Manager REST API V2 - New APIs

 === "Containers"
     APIs for searching for items with no owner or no author and specifying item options for search results are now available.
-    You can retrieve multiple content items in one REST call through a list of Universally Unique Identifiers (UUIDs).
 For more information, see [WCM REST V2 API documentation](https://opensource.hcltechsw.com/experience-api-documentation/wcm-api/).

 === "On-Premises"
     APIs for searching for items with no owner or no author and specifying item options for search results are now available.
-    You can retrieve multiple content items in one REST call through a list of Universally Unique Identifiers (UUIDs).
 For more information, see [WCM REST V2 API documentation](https://opensource.hcltechsw.com/experience-api-documentation/wcm-api/).

 ### Huddo Boards integration with HCL DX